cdmckinley/splatspot-interface-java/goals.md

   - Memes
     - accessed through Twitter (and maybe an image-hosting site?)
     - potentially features embedded information
-- Post new media to a Discord channel
+- Post new media to a Discord feed